aslanshaken/covid-19/README.md

 ## Project Description

-It allows a user to get latest information about Covid-19 cases in the USA,globally and information about a vaccine status
+Users can get the latest information about Covid-19 confirmed cases, deaths and recovery in the US by States.

 ## API and Data Sample